 The Mayans thought of them as sacred and used them for ceremonial rituals.
 Today, they’re popular for snorkeling, swimming, free jumping (where permitted), and scuba diving.
-Azul, Jardin del Eden, and Cristalino are closest to Playa, while Gran Cenote and Ik Kil are among the most popular.
+Cenote Azul, Jardin del Eden, and Cristalino are cenotes near Playa del Carmen, while Gran Cenote and Cenote Ik Kil are among the most popular.

 6. Eat papas bravas and paella at the restaurants in Playa del Carmen.

-7. Visit an adventure park.
+7. Visit a Playa del Carmen adventure park.

 Hoping to zip line or swim in underground rivers?
 How about spelunking or rafting?
 Xplor is just outside of Playa and has a day packed with one thrill after another.
 Not to be confused with Xcaret, which if you’re an animal lover, should be avoided.
 See below about captive dolphins.

 Whether you’re looking for a family-friendly place to eat, local clothing, mini-sombreros for your dog (really!), or a swanky bar or nightclub, you’ll find it on 5th Avenue.
 Yes, it’s totally touristy, but it still makes for a fun night out in Playa.

-What Didn’t Make the List?
+Which Playa del Carmen Attractions Didn’t Make the List?

-Regardless of whether you want to relax on the beach or jet ski your days away, here are 2 wild animal experiences to keep off your Playa to-do list.
+Regardless of whether you want to relax on the beach or jet ski your days away, here are 3 wild animal experiences to keep off your Playa to-do list.

 Visitors can no longer swim with the wild turtles at Akumal.
 New regulations prohibit this because tourists were disturbing the turtles and their habitat.

 In addition, avoid any activity including the exploitation of animals, like swimming with dolphins.
 Ask yourself how this wild animal experience is possible at a particular attraction when the same experience could not be replicated in the wild.

 How to Get to Playa del Carmen

 A single one-way ticket costs 178 MX or about $10 USD.
 The bus leaves you in Playa along 5th Avenue where you can walk or take a local taxi to your accommodation.

 Where to Stay in Playa del Carmen

 I used cashback rewards to pay for a stay at La Pasion Boutique Hotel by Bunik.
 The hotel has pretty grounds which includes a rooftop pool, a bar, and a lounge area.

 The hotel is just 3-4 blocks from the beach and 5th Avenue.
 We were close enough to everything but could sleep peacefully at night.
 There was also a Walmart just a couple blocks from the hotel, as well as the bus station for our return trip to the airport.
-Check latest prices.

-How to Get Around In and Around Playa del Carmen
+How to Get Around Playa del Carmen

 The beach, 5th Avenue, and many of the main tourist areas are entirely walkable.
 For points further off in town, taxis are widely available.
 There should be flat rates between 25-100 MX for downtown and in town destinations, so agree to a price before getting in the car.